Xijie-Wei/electron-hydrogen-particle-in-cell-simulation-with-matlab/README.md

 ## Introduction
 This is a code of a plasma simulation using the particle-in-cell (PIC) method.
 PIC is a method of simulating plasma with giant particles and discretizing fields into meshes[^1].
 This code aims to simulate collisionless plasma with an ion-electron PIC code based on Matlab.
 ## Code details for change set-ups of the simulation
-The code is initialized as a hydrogen electron code, the user can change ion mass and charge by changing `mi` and `e_i`. <br />
+The code is initialized as a hydrogen electron code, the user can change ion mass and charge by changing `mi` and `e_i`. <br>
 This code allows injection of new particles into the chamber, user can define `particle_number_setted ` to limit the maxima numbers of giant particles and `max_injection` for the maxima number of giant particles injected each time step.
-Note that number of real particles contained in one giant particle is also determined by this number, set it carefully or it may influence the result of the simulation.  <br />
+Note that number of real particles contained in one giant particle is also determined by this number, set it carefully or it may influence the result of the simulation.  <br>
-`T0` and `ne` are used to set the initial temperature and number density of the particles, in K and $m^{-3}$ respectively.  <br />
+`T0` and `ne` are used to set the initial temperature and number density of the particles, in K and $m^{-3}$ respectively.  <br>
-`grid_size` is a 3-D array containing number of grips in x,y,z axis, respectively.  <br >
+`grid_size` is a 3-D array containing number of grips in x,y,z axis, respectively.  <br>
 `total_step` is the number of steps simulated

 Here is the code for the initialization of the particles. `particle_number_e` and `particle_number_i` are used to set the initial number of electrons and ions, respectively. `particle_e` and `particle_i` are used to set the initial position of electrons and ions. `v_drift` is used to set an initial drift velocity of the particles, can be used for simulate plasma source.